 One notable benefit of sandalwood essential oil is its potent anti-inflammatory activity.
 In a 2013 study, sandalwood essential oil was observed to significantly reduce pro-inflammatory regulators as effectively as ibuprofen.

 For hemorrhoid relief at home, combine 5 drops of sandalwood oil and 1 Tbsp. of olive oil in a small bowl.
 Apply to the affected area 1-2 times daily.
+If irritation, burning, or discomfort occurs, discontinue use and consult your health care practitioner.

 Scientific Research Referenced in this Article